 I don’t have the time (or the requirement) to take a certification course, but I’m always prepared to develop the project management competencies I need to succeed.
 If you feel the same, what should you be focusing on?

 In this article we’ll talk about the top competencies for project managers and how you can develop your skills.

 The Core Competencies You Need as a Project Manager Today

-The competencies you should be looking to develop as a project manager are definitely ‘soft’ or interpersonal skills in their widest form.
+The competencies you should be looking to develop as a project manager are definitely ‘soft’ or interpersonal skills (also called power skills) in their widest form.
 Soft skills include: